RIT-EVT/RIT-EVT.github.io/README.md

 Its our Website!
 Official website for Rochester Institute of Technology Electric Vehicle Team

+If you are here only to edit the team photos/emails/names then go to the 'UpdatePhotos.md' file.
+Otherwise continue.

 Installing depdencies:
 ```sh
 sudo apt-get install ruby-dev